levionessa/evercraft_elixir/README.md

 This document and several sample projects can be found on-line at [https://github.com/walterg2/EverCraft-Kata](https://github.com/walterg2/EverCraft-Kata)

-May all your rolls be 20s.
+May all your rolls not be 1s.

 Guy Royse [@guyroyse](https://twitter.com/#!/guyroyse) and George Walters II [@walterg2](https://twitter.com/#!/walterg2)